archana-kamath/Twitter/README.md

 Twitter demonstration using spring boot and react

 Implementation:  Twitter demonstration has three features
-•	Retrieve the status using hashtag.
+•	Retrieve the status using hashtag.<br />
-•	Update status to the user profile
+•	Update status to the user profile <br />
-•	Delete status from profile using the status id.
+•	Delete status from profile using the status id.<br />

 Technology used:
 •	Backend has been implemented using spring Boot (version 2.5.5)